TieJianKuDan/duct_diag/README.md

 </style> -->

 ### UNet style model for Evaparation Duct Height Diagnosis
-This for a model for evaparation duct height regression and is named EDH-SimUNet.
+This model is designed for evaparation duct height regression and is named EDH-SimUNet.
 Use this model, you can diagnose large-scale evaparation duct height fast and precisely.
 The performance is shown in the following figure.

 ![](imgs/comparison.png)